Parenting

 Eye Strain and Vision Problems

-One of the most immediate effects of too much screen time is digital eye strain, also known as computer vision syndrome.
-Symptoms include dry eyes, blurred vision, headaches, and discomfort.
-The blue light emitted by screens can also contribute to retinal damage over time, increasing the risk of developing serious eye conditions later in life.
+One of the most direct and immediate side effects of too much screen time: digital eye strain is generally an injury referred to as computer vision syndrome.
+Symptoms include dry eyes, blurred vision, headaches, and discomfort in general.
+The blue light from screens may also contribute to retinal damage over time, increasing the risk of developing serious eye conditions later in life.

 Sleep Disruption